February 2025 Nomination Deadlines

 Monfort Professor

-The Monfort Family Foundation established the Monfort Professors Program to support early-career faculty at CSU with unrestricted support for advancing their research, teaching, and career.
-Each year, a faculty member is selected as a Monfort Professor by a committee appointed by the Provost.
+The Monfort Family Foundation established the Monfort Professors Program to support early-career faculty at CSU with unrestricted support for advancing their teaching, research, creative artistry and/or scholarship.
+Each year, a faculty member is selected as a Monfort Professor by a committee appointed by the Provost and Executive Vice President.
 They retain this designation for two years and receive $100,000 in research support.

 N. Preston Davis Award for Instructional Innovation

-This award recognition was instituted in 1992 upon the retirement of N. Preston Davis.
-Davis served the Colorado State University community creatively and loyally for over four decades.
+This award recognition was instituted in 1992 upon the retirement of N. Preston Davis, who served the CSU community creatively and loyally for over four decades.
 His contributions were many and focused on instructional innovation.
+This award, which recognizes technology-related instructional innovation or the significant encouragement of such innovation, is presented annually by TILT to up to two faculty members.
+A third award may be granted to a unit within the University for a submission that the committee deems exemplary.

 Oliver P. Pennock Distinguished Service Award